tc39/proposal-iterator.range/compare.md

 #### Java

 `IntStream` and `LongStream`.
-Most of methods listed in the document seems like can be handled by the Iterator helper proposal.
+Most of methods listed in the documentation likely can be handled by the Iterator helper proposal.

 #### Swift